 |Course Date Info:|

-If these dates don't fit your schedule try GG: Introductory Video Game Design: Session A
+If these dates don't fit your schedule try Introductory Video Game Design: Session A

 Day and Overnight Options Available